vespa-engine/documentation/en/approximate-nn-hnsw.md

 * **Real Time Indexing** - CRUD (Create, Add, Update, Remove) vectors in the index with low latency and high throughput.

 * **Mutable HNSW Graph** - No query or indexing overhead from searching multiple <em>HNSW</em> graphs.
-In Vespa, there is one graph per field.
+In Vespa, there is one graph per tensor field per content node.
 No segmented or partitioned graph where a query against a content node need to scan multiple HNSW graphs.

 * **Multithreaded Indexing** - The costly part when performing real time changes to the *HNSW* graph is distance calculations while searching the graph layers to find which links to change.
 These distance calculations are performed by multiple indexing threads.

 ## Using Vespa's approximate nearest neighbor search
 The query examples in [nearest neighbor search](nearest-neighbor-search.html) uses exact search, which has perfect accuracy.